2. The Development of Reason

 From the age of 11 to 12, children gradually develop what Piaget called “formal operations.”
 The new capacities that come with this stage, such as working logically with if-then statements and establishing abstract relationships, are generally mastered around the age of 15 or 16.
 At the end of this stage, teenagers can, like adults, use formal and abstract logic, but only if they have learned the language of logic (“if,” “then,” “therefore,” etc.) and have practiced using it.
 Teenagers also become capable of extrapolating and generalizing on the basis of concrete situations.

-Therefore, between the ages of 10 and 12, children should be stimulated intellectually and pushed to reflect on and establish lines of reasoning.
+Therefore, between the ages of 10 and 12, children should be stimulated intellectually and pushed to reflect on and establish lines of basic logical reasoning.
 In this way parents can help them gradually move beyond the everyday logic based on action and observation onto logic based on rules of deduction that are independent of the situation at hand.

 Our mind develops concepts by extracting shared features from a variety of different objects.
 For example, young children who hear the word “tree” spoken by others every time they encounter a dry plant 1 to 2 meters tall (dry climate trees like the Sahelian tree) will automatically extract shared features in order to produce a model of the concept of a tree.